curv3d/curv/README.rst

   * An Nvidia GPU, with the Nvidia closed source driver.
     Any GPU supported by the latest Nvidia driver will work with Curv.

-    The open source Nouveau driver is slow and buggy.
+    The open source Nouveau driver is not supported; it is too slow and buggy.
     Curv runs too slow, with visual glitches.
-If you don't mind driver hacking, there are some mitigations you can try.
 See `issue #78`_.

   * An Intel GPU, using the Intel supplied open source driver (based on Mesa).
     Any GPU supported by the latest Intel driver will work with Curv